StevenChangZH/FastPupillaryFatiqueDetection/README.md

 Real-time pupil detection using OpenCV &amp; C++.

 ## What is it?
-We use it to detect the tiredness of human.
+We use it to detect your eyes.
+After some analysis can get the quantifiable value of your body tiredness.

 ## Build and Language
 How to use it: create a project in your vs, add OpenCV environment and add codes.